Table of content

 Once you repay the borrowed amount along with interest, which comes up to a total of Rs.
 35,175, your stockbroker will withdraw the pledge created on your stocks.

-As you’ve already seen in the example above, when you use the margin against the shares facility, the stockbroker sends a pledge request for the shares you opt to use as collateral for the loan.
+As you’ve already seen in the example above, when you use the Pledge Shares facility, the stockbroker sends a pledge request for the shares you opt to use as collateral for the loan.
 Once you accept the pledge request, your broker will credit the funds to your trading account.

 If you successfully repay the borrowed amount along with interest, your broker will unpledge your shares, relinquishing all the rights and control over them.
 Once the pledge is removed, you can freely sell or transfer the shares out of your demat account.

-As you can see, margin against shares is a good way to temporarily gain access to additional funds by pledging stocks held in your Demat account.
+As you can see, pledging shares for margin is a good way to temporarily gain access to additional funds by pledging stocks held in your Demat account.
 However, it is important to take the services of the right broker with low interest rates.
-In this case, m.Stock offers Margin Pledge at one of the most affordable interest rates i.e., 11.99% which comes to just 0.033% per day.
-You also get the added advantage of using margin received under Margin Pledge to take positions under MTF (eMargin).
+In this case, m.Stock offers Pledge Sharese at ZERO interest rate on intraday trades.
+For F&O trades, interest is charged only when there is a margin shortfall, which is one of the most affordable interest rates, i.e., 9.99% p.a.that comes to just 0.033% per day.
+You also get the added advantage of using margin received under Pledge Shares to take positions under MTF.
 All this is available to you at zero subscription fees or brokerage.
 So, open a Free Demat account with m.Stock and trade big with our leveraged products!

 More Related Articles